 Work continues at our Summit Lake Generating Station in Creston on a repowering project to add 55 MW of efficient natural gas-fired reciprocating engines (pictured below) while retiring the old steam turbines.
 As progress continues, the new engines are expected to be in place and operational in late 2020.

 The safety and health of CIPCO employees is of paramount importance.
 All employees participate in monthly safety meetings and look for opportunities that will make the workplace safer.
 We take great pride in the fact that injuries are few and if injuries occur, they are thoroughly investigated and used as a learning opportunity for all.

 CIPCO also carefully examines close call/near miss incidents and utilizes an incident/injury prevention program called Stop-Think-Observe-Proceed (STOP).
 The STOP initiative is designed to encourage employees to share examples of incidents when they have identified a hazard, the danger it posed, and what was done to eliminate it.

-It is important that we keep informed on safety requirements and trends in our industry, therefore CIPCO is an active member of:
+Because it’s important that we keep informed on safety requirements and trends in our industry, CIPCO is an active member of:

-We conduct facility inspections at our generation stations and conduct field observations of transmission operations work practices.
-Our efforts are designed to establish a work environment for our employees as safe as we can make it.
+We conduct inspections at our generation facilities and conduct field observations of transmission operations work practices.
+Our efforts are designed to maintain a safe work environment for our employees.
 The standard of performance is high, but CIPCO has repeatedly proven that we are up to the task.

-If you have any questions regarding our safety programs, please contact Rex Butler, Manager, Environmental & Safety at (319) 366-8011.
+If you have any questions regarding our safety programs, please contact Rex Butler, Manager of Environmental & Safety at (515) 362-7643.